jpvantassel/tic-tac-toe/README.md

 The algorithm can exploit the symmetry of the tic-tac-toe board to reduce the number of possible boards in its memory set.
-The eight cases (i.e., the original and seven transformations) checked by the program are shown in the jupyter notebook `vis_boardtransform.ipynb`.
-The implementation of the board transformation and inverse transformations are located in the `transform.py` module.
+The eight cases (i.e., the original and seven transformations) checked by the program are visualized in the jupyter notebook `vis_boardtransform.ipynb`.
+The implementation of the board transformations and inverse transformations are located in the `transform.py` module.

 #### Indirect Learning

 After each training simulation the moves of the winner are rewarded and the loser punished, however when indirect learning is utilized the winner and loser are both able to learn from the win and loss.

-Let us consider the effect of indirect learning on the winner.
+Let us consider the effect of
+indirect learning on the winner.
 First, the winner is rewarded for its winning movements.
 If indirect learning was not used this would be the end of the updating phase.
 However, with indirect learning enabled the winner is then punished for the losing movements of the other player as if their roles had been reversed.
-In this way both the winner and loser are both rewarded for the winning moves and punsihed for the losing moves allowing for greater training efficiency.
+In this way both the winner and loser are both rewarded for the winning moves and punished for the losing moves allowing for greater training efficiency.

 ## Playing Against a Trained Memory Set